Click Here to Sign Up for Your Free Muscle Building Magazine

 Q:

 I have been weight lifting for about 3 years and lately I have had some trouble gaining any weight or strength and I eat right and everything else so I was wondering if you could recommend a supplement to help me achieve my goals.
-THANKS, RON
+THANKS, RONA:

 Dear Ron, You have not mentioned anything about your weight and height, so we will assume that you are pretty much average.
 If you are particularly tall you might be a hardgainer.
 However if you are an "average" bodybuilder you and just want to pack on more mass I would say using a weight gainer might help you, but this may also put on a little bit of fat on most of us if the recommended dosages are maintained.
 I will not recommend a specific make, but just make sure that it contains quality protein, that is whey or egg, and that the carbohydrates are complex and not just cane sugar.
 I assume since you have been building for 3 years that you are already taking a protein supplement of some kind, if not make sure you get approx. 1.5 - 2 g of protein / kg of bodyweight, and make sure that you get about 25% of the protein for your pre-excercise meal.
 Another "must" is Creatine, but again, being an experienced bodybuilder I assume you have already tried this.
 Of course you may also want to consider doing something to your training program as well/instead, to shock your body into further growth.
 Try radically changing your routine or even the time of day you train or the split you use.